Thermodynamic phase transition of Euler-Heisenberg-AdS black hole on free energy landscape: Phase transition of Euler-Heisenberg-AdS black hole on free energy landscape

-\subsection{The phase transition for the case of $a<0$}
+\subsection{The phase transition for the case of $0< a\leq \frac{32}{7} Q^2 $}

 The Gibbs free energy is an important thermodynamic quantity.
-The local minimal value indicates a stable black hole sate.
-Replacing the Hawking temperature $T_H$ by the ensemble temperature $T$, the Gibbs free energy can be written as
+The Gibbs free energy for Euler-Heisenberg AdS black hole can be given by the thermodynamic relationship $G = M-T_HS$.
+Replacing the Hawking temperature $T_H$ by the ensemble temperature $T_E$, the Gibbs free energy can be written as

+where the Gibbs free energy $G_L$ only describes a real black hole when $T_E = T_H$ \cite{Li,Li2020}.
+From now on, we use $T$ and $r$ to denote $T_E$ and $r_+$ for simplicity.

+In Fig. \ref{GraZheng}, we plot the Gibbs free energy as a function of $r$ for $P=0.4P_c$ and $a=0.90$ with different $T$ so as to quantify the free energy landscape.
+The two local minimum values for the Gibbs free energy correspond to the small and the large black holes, respectively.

+In Fig. \ref{Fig:off-shell0}, we show the Gibbs free energy $G$ as a function of the black hole temperature $T_{H}$.
+The large and small black hole branches are depicted by the solid (blue) and dashed (red) lines.
+With the increase of the temperature, the black hole system can have theoretical opportunity to go through states $z-o-g(g')-y-u$.